Culture in post-communist Poland: Music

 The traditional Polish music composers include world-renowned pianist Frédéric Chopin as well as famous composers such as Krzysztof Penderecki, Henryk Mikołaj Górecki, Karol Szymanowski among others.
 Influenced by Polish folklore, the music of Fryderyk Chopin conveys the essence of Polish Romanticism.
 Since 1927, the International Frederick Chopin Piano Competition has been held every five years in Warsaw.

 Between the wars, a group of composers formed the Association of Young Polish Musicians which included Grażyna Bacewicz, Zygmunt Mycielski, and Tadeusz Szeligowski.

 Following World War II, some composers, such as Roman Palester and Andrzej Panufnik, fled the country and remained in the exile.
-In the early 1960s, however, a number of composers known as the Polish Composers' School arose, characterized by the use of sonorism and dodecaphonism.
-The style emerged from the political crisis in 1956, following Stalin's death; that same year saw the Warsaw Autumn music festival inaugurated, from whence came additional popularity for the Polish Composers' School.
+In 1945 the Polish Composers' Union was established, and it has endured into the decades following the transition from communism.
+In the early 1960s, a number of composers known as the Polish School arose, characterized by the use of sonorism and dodecaphonism.
+The style emerged from the political crisis in 1956, following Stalin's death; that same year saw the Warsaw Autumn music festival inaugurated, from whence came additional popularity for the Polish School.
 Composers included Tadeusz Baird, Bogusław Schaeffer, Włodzimierz Kotoński, Witold Szalonek, Krzysztof Penderecki, Witold Lutosławski, Wojciech Kilar, Kazimierz Serocki and Henryk Mikołaj Górecki.

 Modern-day composers include Krzysztof Meyer, Paweł Szymański, Krzesimir Dębski, Hanna Kulenty, Eugeniusz Knapik and Paweł Mykietyn.

-Poland has always been a very open country to new music genres and even before the fall of the communism, music styles like rock, metal, jazz, electronic, polka and new wave were well-known.
+Poland has always been a very open country to new music genres and even before the fall of the communism, music styles like rock, metal, jazz, electronic, polka and new wave were well known.
 Since 1989, the Polish scene has exploded with new talents and a more diverse style.
 Contrary to most European countries, pop music is not dominant in Poland.

 Every year, a huge gathering of young Poles meet to celebrate the rock and alternative music in Jarocin or Żary.
 These events often attract more than 250,000 people and are comparable to the gatherings in Woodstock and Roskilde.

-In jazz music, Polish musicians created a specific style, which was most famous in 60s and 70s.
-Most famous Polish jazz artists are: Krzysztof Komeda, Adam Makowicz, Tomasz Stańko, Michał Urbaniak.
 Two contemporary big Polish music festivals are Opole Festival and Sopot Festival.
 Poland has a very active underground extreme metal music scene.
 Some of the bands that have heralded and helped the cause are Vader, Behemoth, Decapitated, Graveland, and Dissenter.
 This has paved ground for a large underground movement.
 One of the biggest record labels of death metal in Poland is Empire Records.

+In jazz music, Polish musicians created a specific style, which was most famous in 1960s and 1970s.
+Most famous Polish jazz artists include Krzysztof Komeda, Adam Makowicz, Tomasz Stańko, Michał Urbaniak and Urszula Dudziak.